Developing a diverse child and adolescent workforce (CPD64)

 This course is free of charge to eligible participants.

-The next cohort of this course will begin on Monday 16 January 2023 and will take place over ten Mondays between 3pm and 5.45pm at the Tavistock Centre in London.
+This course runs twice per year, in January and September.
+It takes place over ten Mondays between 3.00pm and 5.45pm at the Tavistock Centre in London.
 There may be some online learning.

 This course offers students new perspectives on child development to bring to their current workplace.
 It is also an access course for eligible students who would like to go on to do further fully-funded study within the Tavistock.